Should Investors Worry About U - GuruFocus.com

-The latest data from GuruFocus shows that President & CEO Hayden Brown sold 1361 shares of Upwork Inc (UPWK) on 2022-10-18.
+The latest data from GuruFocus shows that EVP & Chief Growth Officer Gregory Hart sold 30000 shares of United Airlines Holdings Inc (UAL) on 2022-10-20.

 Investors may be concerned when an insider sells shares.
 It could be a sign that insiders are turning bearish on the stock of their own company.
 Insiders have a unique advantage in determining the value of their company, so when they begin selling, investors pay attention.
-Let’s take a look at this insider sell to see if Upwork Inc deserves some skepticism from investors.
+Let’s take a look at this insider sell to see if United Airlines Holdings Inc deserves some skepticism from investors.

-Over the past year, Hayden Brown has sold 178194 shares in total.
+Over the past year, Gregory Hart has sold 44000 shares in total.

 Insider trends